00alexbear-a11y/fieldsnaps/replit.md

 The design adheres to an "Apple-inspired" philosophy, emphasizing minimalism, content-first presentation, generous white space, subtle depth, and typography excellence, all based on an 8px grid.
 The color palette includes iOS Blue, Warm Gray, Success Green, Warning Orange, Pure White, and Light Gray.
 Interaction design incorporates fluid 0.3s easing animations, haptic feedback, natural gesture navigation, progressive disclosure, and swipe-to-delete.
 Components include rounded buttons, subtle card shadows, clean forms with floating labels, and a tab bar utilizing SF Symbols-inspired icons.
 The branding prominently features the FieldSnaps logo.
 The bottom navigation includes "Map," "Projects," "Inbox," and "Camera" tabs, with Settings accessible from the Projects page header.

 ### Technical Implementations
 FieldSnaps is an offline-first PWA leveraging Service Workers for caching and IndexedDB for local photo and video storage.
 The Background Sync API manages queued uploads.
 Performance is optimized through lazy loading, Web Workers for image compression, and strict URL lifecycle management.
 The intelligent photo system offers three compression levels via the Canvas API, instant thumbnail generation, and aspect ratio preservation.
-Photos and videos are stored in Replit Object Storage, using presigned URLs for upload and server-side ACL policies.
-IndexedDB maintains local blob caches for offline access, with a sync manager coordinating uploads.
-The storage system uses a `mediaType` field to distinguish between photos and videos throughout the data pipeline.
-Camera functionality includes auto-start, instant capture workflows (Quick Capture, Capture & Edit), project-specific pre-selection, full-screen viewfinders, and video recording with real-time annotation.
-Video recordings are saved with native HTML5 playback support and appear in thumbnail previews with play button overlays.
+Photos and videos are stored in Replit Object Storage, using presigned URLs for upload and server-side ACL policies, with a `mediaType` field to distinguish between photos and videos.
+Camera functionality includes auto-start, instant capture workflows (Quick Capture, Capture & Edit), project-specific pre-selection, full-screen viewfinders, video recording with real-time annotation, and native HTML5 playback.
+A Stripe-integrated subscription system includes a 7-day free trial, soft block enforcement, and a mission-focused billing success page.
+Project completion tracking allows marking projects as complete/incomplete.
 Photo sharing supports multi-photo selection, date-grouped timeline views, and public read-only share pages.
 Authentication uses Replit Auth with OpenID Connect and supports biometric login.
-An interactive 3-step onboarding and contextual PWA installation prompts guide new users.
-The application is built with robust error resilience.

 ### Feature Specifications
 The application features a bottom navigation with "Map," "Projects," "Inbox," and "Camera" tabs.
 The camera interface includes project selection, a full-screen viewfinder, a floating capture button, quality selector, zoom levels, and a camera flip button.
-Project organization is card-based with photo counts, search, and address buttons.
+Project organization is card-based with photo counts, search, and address buttons, and the ability to filter and mark projects as complete.
 Photo management offers grid and timeline views, swipe actions, batch selection, and controls for editing, sharing, commenting, deleting, and renaming.
 The Photo Annotation Editor has a redesigned layout with fixed cancel/save buttons, a scrollable color picker, size selection (S/M/L) as fixed tabs, and a non-scrollable bottom toolbar for annotation tools (text, arrow, line, circle, pen), undo, and delete.
 Text annotations support scaling and rotation.
 Photo auto-naming follows the format `[ProjectName]_[Date]_[Time]`.
 Additional features include an interactive map view for geocoded projects, a 30-day trash bin for soft-deleted items, and bulk photo move functionality.

 ### System Design Choices
 The build philosophy emphasizes simplicity and invisible interface design.
 The PWA infrastructure relies on a Service Worker for hourly updates and offline caching.
 The storage strategy uses IndexedDB for Blob storage, intelligent quota management, and automatic thumbnail cleanup.
 Performance optimizations include database query optimization, sync queue optimization (batch processing, smart prioritization, exponential backoff), and database indexing.